krwenholz/krwenholz.github.io/content/manager_readme.md

 are really the same thing).
 Don't hold back.
 I won't mind.
 I will, however, mind if I find out you did hold back!

+I'm not perfect, so I really expect there to be feedback at some point.
+If I haven't done something wrong or moderatley foolish all week, I'll consider it a failure of effort on my end.

 ### When can you give me feedback and how should you deliver it?

 Any time.
 I'm happy to take feedback in the middle of a meeting if it's delivered with good